djdallmann/GamingPCSetup/README.md

-# Gaming PC Setup for Windows 10 v1909
+# Gaming PC Setup for Windows 10 v2004
-A minimalist approach to a gaming PC setup to help standardize your gaming PC builds and help isolating unusual behavior, it focuses on eliminating power saving, throttling, interfering features in BIOS and Windows.
-Many Windows features and settings will be optimized for your gaming experience automatically by the PowerShell Desired State Configuration (DSC).
+A research and evidence based approach to optimizing your gaming PC, configuration and setup.
+Recommendations found in this guide are based on curated reputable [technical references](Technical%20References/README.md), and personal [research](RESEARCH/README.md).

+ * Standardize your gaming PC builds
+ * Periperhal selection, configuration and maintenance
+ * Troubleshooting and isolating unusual performance behavior
+ * A customizable [PowerShell Desired State Configuration (DSC)](PSDSC/README.md) to help ensure your settings always stay the same and quickly verified with a simple command.

 Use this page for a minimalistic look: https://djdallmann.github.io/GamingPCSetup/